 Our financial statements provide a detailed breakdown of various expenses we incurred.
 Our expenses are relatively basic, including accounting, audit and legal fees, bank charges, and office and miscellaneous.
-Stock compensation expenses have increased significantly during the year as a result of a stock option grant to our directors and officers in December, 2012, the stock options vested immediately.
+Share-based compensation expenses have decreased significantly during the year as a result of a stock option grant to our directors and officers in March 2012, the stock options vested immediately.
 Our consulting costs also increased due primarily to the retention of a corporate finance consultant.
 Finance costs decreased significantly due to the conversion of our convertible note payable.
-Also, Exploration costs have decreased due to the completion our drill program at our Golden Arrow property, as announced by the Company in October, 2012.
-Details for these expenditures may be found in the Statement of Operations and Deficit included in the Consolidated Financial Statements for the three months ended December 31, 2012.
+Also, exploration costs have decreased due to the completion of our drill program at our Golden Arrow property, as announced by the Company in October, 2012.
+Details for these expenditures may be found in the statement of loss and comprehensive loss included in the condensed financial statements for the six months ended March 31, 2013.